| Course | Instructor |

 sequence of the course:

-Assignment I: Manual for a Young Heir: Material Responsibilities
+Assignment I: Manual for a Young Mother: Material Responsibilities

-Assignment II: Manual for a Young Heir: The Duties of Religion
+Assignment II: Manual for a Young Mother: The Duties of Religion

-Assignment III: Manual for a Young Heir: The Rules of Social Behavior
+Assignment III: Manual for a Young Mother: The Rules of Social Behavior

 The due dates will be: